harishb2k/airflow_setup_spark/README.md

 ```shell
 md -p /home/ubuntu/airflow/dags
 cp spark_operator_example.py /home/ubuntu/airflow/dags
 ```
+NOTE - change the spark_operator_example.py TODO.
+Use your own path for your spark program.

 ### Trigger it using HTTP call
 We have added "Authorization: Basic YWRtaW46YWRtaW4=".
 The value "YWRtaW46YWRtaW4=" is the Base64 of your use name "admin"